Public Context Review

 • Risk memo covering breach exposure, historical entities, and public-behavior flags

-• Recommendation on whether the case should escalate into full Deep Search or stay at background-screening depth
+• Recommendation on whether the case should escalate into full Deep Search or stay at baseline diligence depth

 Where This Guide Is Strongest